MrTwinkleSharma/Python-Flip-and-Match/README.md

 4. Using image blit and flip method to display image

 5. Creating a custom Animal class in a way such that each objet will have the index and name of animal associated with it

+6. Creating a code for main file **game.py** with different modifications.